appbaseio/esc/tagwise-search/exact-match.md

 ### Disable analyzers on `tags` field

+// TODO: Use Keyword and also explain the difference wrt Text.

 To store the data without analyzing it, we have to make `tags` field **not\_analyzed**.
 By doing this, Elasticsearch will store the data as usual without any modifications.

 ```json